Interstate High Speed Rail Progress

 In 1996, SNCF and National Railway Company of Belgium opened a 300 kmph HSR route between Lille and Brussels, enabling new Paris-Lille-Brussels HSR and London-Lille-Brussels HSR routes.

-In 2001, SNCF extended the first LGV to 660 kilometers (410 miles) between Paris and Marseille, enabling a 3-hour 5-minute TGV Trip Time.
+In 2001, SNCF extended the first LGV to 660 kilometers (410 miles) between Paris and Marseille, enabling a 3-hour 4-minute fastest Trip Time on TGV.

 This High-Speed Rail Alliance chart illustrates how HSR reduces Carbon Dioxide emissions and Energy Consumption compared to Highway Travel and Air Travel modes in the Paris-Lyon-Valence-Avignon-Marseille TGV Corridor.